otmohamedpccc/CIS-106-/notes/midtermstudy.md

 * curl - run a script     curl | bash
 * wget - download a file

-* mkdir -P school/pccc/{old,new} - creates , parent and sub directories
+* mkdir -p school/pccc/{old,new} - creates , parent and sub directories
+* mkdir -p midtermS21/question{1..10}  brace expansion

-* inode - the number id of a file
+* inode - the number id of a file - stat or ls -l

 * you can ls absolute paths and relative

+* tar -cf (file.tar) creates an archive

+*